serkanalgur/cmb2-field-faiconselect/README.md

 ## Usage

-include `iconselect.php` to your cmb2 function file.
-Alternatively download this repo and put files into `wp-content/plugins/` directory.
+Download this repo and put files into `wp-content/plugins/` directory.
 When you enable plugin, you can use field type in CMB2.

+Alternatively you can search `CMB2 Field Type: Font Awesome` on WordPress plugin directory.

 Use `faiconselect` for type.
 For Example;